Risk Communications

 Crisis emergency risk communication (CERC) is the application of evidence-based principles to effectively communicate during emergencies.
 CERC framework is applied in public health in response to health emergencies, like the COVID-19 pandemic to encourage public participation in disease prevention and containment.

-Crisis emergency risk communication (CERC) is the application of evidence-based principles to effectively communicate during emergencies.
-CERC framework is applied in public health in response to health emergencies, like the COVID-19 pandemic to encourage public participation in disease prevention and containment.
-Effective application of CERC framework depends, in part, on reaching populations with a history of social injustice, health disparities, and limited access to health information.
-These vulnerable populations and minority groups are more likely to have communication gaps due to socioeconomic disadvantage, low health literacy, immigration status, and limited English proficiency, compounded by language and cultural discordance.
+Crisis and Emergency Risk Communication (CERC) applies evidence-based principles to support effective communication during public health emergencies, such as the COVID-19 pandemic, with the goal of encouraging public participation in disease prevention and containment.
+Successful implementation of the CERC framework depends in part on reaching populations with histories of social injustice, health disparities, and limited access to health information.
+These vulnerable and minority populations often experience communication gaps related to socioeconomic disadvantage, low health literacy, immigration status, and limited English proficiency, compounded by language and cultural discordance.
+Community-engaged research (CEnR) partnerships are uniquely positioned to operationalize CERC frameworks in these contexts by fostering trust and ensuring messages are culturally and linguistically relevant.

 Funding